Hot Flushes… Night Sweats… Mood Swings…a few of the surgical menopause symptoms you can expect!

 Hysterectomy is a common treatment for several conditions related to female reproductive health.
-It is one of the most common surgical procedures among women, with nearly 60,000 women undergoing the surgery every year.
+It is one of the most common surgical procedures among women, with nearly 60,000 women undergoing surgery every year.

 Difference between natural menopause and surgical menopause symptoms

 Menopause is a natural part of a woman’s aging process.
 It usually occurs between the ages of 35 and 51.
-Menopause occurs when the ovaries stop producing eggs, resulting in ending of menstruation.
+Menopause happens when the ovaries stop producing eggs, resulting in the ending of menstruation.
 This transition of phase from reproductive stage to peri-menopause or menopause is often associated with several uncomfortable symptoms, such as hot flushes, night sweats, weight gain, irritability, mood swings, anxiety, and depression.

 What is surgical menopause?

 Women who have undergone hysterectomy start experiencing menopausal symptoms after the operation.
-Surgical menopause causes an immediate plunge into post-menopausal stage after they remove the ovaries and uterus.
+Surgical menopause causes an immediate plunge into the post-menopausal stage after they remove the ovaries and uterus.
 The surgical menopause symptoms are more sudden and clear in cases where they remove ovaries and fallopian tubes along with the uterus.

 Why does it occur?